 Here’s an example from my life.

-While out riding my bike this week— I had a big message inside me surface while climbing up a steep hill.
+While out riding my bike this week— I had a big message inside of me come to the surface while climbing up a steep hill.
 I felt like shouting it out from the mountain tops.
 That message was a question, “DO YOU SEE ME?”
 It repeated several times, and each time it got louder and stronger.
 I got up out of the saddle on my bike and sprinted to the top as I felt the strength of this message inside, shouting, “DO YOU SEE ME?”
 “DO YOU SEE ME?”

 The energy behind this message wasn’t fear, but more like a powerful declaration.
 It was a feeling of confidence and a strong desire to be seen.
 I don’t know about you, but being seen, is something that I have held fear around for a long time.